Interesting Facts about Onions

 Yellow onion is the most popular type of onion.
 It takes staggering 75% of the world’s onion production.

 Onions come in many shapes and colors.
-Most popular ones are yellow onions, white onions, brown onions, red onions and pickling onions.
+Most popular ones are yellow onions, white onions, brown onions,

 Consumption of onions in the United States rose 50% in the last 20 years.
 Currently, average American eats 8.5 kg of fresh onions each year.

 You can get rid of onion breath by eating fresh parsley.